 Aristo was established in 1907 in Pforzheim, Germany.
 They produce both automatic and manual wristwatches that primarily use Swiss movements encased in German casings.
 The Aristo watches today are manufactured under the Aristo Vollmer GmbH Company.
 They manufacture a large number of designs that are inspired by the military, aviation, diving, and motorsports.
 They also produce minimalist watches inspired by the Bauhaus movement.
 One such watch is the Dessau 4H132.

 The Aristo Dessau 4H132 is an automatic silver wristwatch that is obviously designed to look futuristic.
 This stylistic choice doesn’t take away from its minimalist look though.
 Its silver-white dial is enclosed in a polished stainless steel case with a band made of a stainless steel mesh.
-This is a really stunning dress watch perfect for the most formal of occasions.
+This is a really stunning dress watch perfect for the most formal of occasions, just like these beautiful nice watches.

 The Ressence brand of watches is a relatively young company from Belgium.
 The name is a combination of Renaissance and Essence.
 The choice of these words for their brand name proves just how confident they are with their products.
 This is not an empty boast either since the timepieces they produce are certainly some of the most unique in terms of design and function.
 Even though their design aesthetics clearly draws upon 21st-century sensibilities instead of hearkening back to the older classics, they are still undeniably Bauhaus.